MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

     <strong>Note:</strong> MyGet does not index any binaries found in the package's <code>\tools</code> folder.
 </p>

-### A symbols package was pushed but does not provide source stepping
+### A symbols package was pushed but does not provide source stepping (legacy symbols format)

 The way Visual Studio and other debugging tools match an assembly and PDB file is by using the assembly hash.
 This hash is stored in the `.dll` and `.pdb` file and must match for debugging and source steping to work.